DigitalWER/BankAppCS_DocumentationExample/README.md

 ```

 ### User Log In procedure <a name="userLogIn"></a>
-<div align="adjust">The applied textboxes take the input data from the application user (username and password) in purpose to verify it with the previously created user account.
+The applied textboxes take the input data from the application user (username and password) in purpose to verify it with the previously created user account.
 The entered data are compared with the data existing in the list (inside the User class).
-If the data matches, the login is successful and the user is transferred into the main user window, otherwise a message about incorrect login data is shown.</div>
+If the data matches, the login is successful and the user is transferred into the main user window, otherwise a message about incorrect login data is shown.

 #### User Log In procedure
 ```groovy